-Currently, in Haiti, over 2/3 of the workforce in Haiti do not have formal jobs or a regular source of income.
+The Problem: Currently, in Haiti, over 2/3 of the workforce do not have formal jobs or a regular source of income.
 Haiti has become dependent on foreign aid and imports 80% of the food it consumes.
 Malnourishment is the leading cause of death among Haitian children.
-There is a severe lack of safe housing in Haiti.
-Many families live in poorly constructed tarp or tin homes.
+There is a severe lack of safe housing in Haiti and many families live in poorly constructed tarp or tin homes.

-Before undertaking a community development project, World Wide Village always seeks the input of local Haitian leaders by asking the following questions:
+The Solution: Before undertaking a community development project, World Wide Village always seeks the input of local Haitian leaders by asking:

 - What assets do you have?